 Induced growth driven by SUNY New Paltz is expected to be significant.
 A thriving 3D-printing, digital design and fabrication, additive technology initiative is being successfully advanced by SUNY New Paltz, in collaboration with faculty and students majoring in Fine and Performing Arts, Science, and Engineering.
-Through private grants, funding from NYS and the MH-REDC, the college established the first "MakerBot Innovation Center" in the nation.
-SUNY New Paltz has offered Digital Design and Fabrication curriculum, formed partnerships with leading manufacturers of industry-grade 3D printing equipment, established high end equipment at the campus' Hudson Valley Advanced Manufacturing Center, and collaborated with 150 businesses and entrepreneurs involved in 3D design, prototyping, and fabrication.
-A DRI award will continue to propel the growth we have witnessed by establishing new spaces for more public private innovation and job creation.
+Through private grants, funding from NYS and the MH-REDC, the university established the first-"MakerBot Innovation Center" in the nation.
+SUNY New Paltz has offered Digital Design and Fabrication curriculum, formed partnerships with leading manufacturers of industry-grade 3D printing equipment, established high-end equipment at the campus' Hudson Valley Advanced Manufacturing Center, and collaborated with 150 businesses and entrepreneurs involved in 3D design, prototyping, and fabrication.
+A DRI award will continue to propel the growth we have witnessed by establishing new spaces for more public-private innovation and job creation.

-6. Quality of Life
+5. Quality of Life

 New Paltz's vibrant downtown corridor supports and promotes outdoor recreation, SUNY New Paltz, and local commerce.
-According to census data, the population of the Village increased 1.3% from April 2020 to July 2021, where 80% of the population is between 18 and 64 years old.
-61.6% of the population is female persons.
+According to census data, in 2022 the total population of the Village is growing.
 From 2010 to 2020, the population increased a total of .7% over the ten year period.
-12% of the population is over 65, 9% of the population is under 18.
+In 2022, total population was 8,323, an increase of 12%, about 1,000 new residents since 2020.
+Seventy-two percent are white, 7% are black, 13% are Hispanic, and 4% identify with two or more races.

-The median household income is \$46,528.
+The median household income is \$51,912.

-- Nearly 80% of the population is white, 6.6% African American, 6.3% Asian, 13.1% Hispanic or Latino, 4.1% two or more races, .1% Native or Pacific Islander. - From 2016 2020 census data shows that the owner occupied housing rate is 32.9%, with a median value of \$287,000. - 98.6% of the population has a high school degree or higher, and 69.3% a bachelor's degree or higher. - 8.5% of the population under 65 has a disability. - 4% of the population is without health insurance - This data represents approximately 1.7 square miles.
+- Three in ten housing units are owner-occupied with a median value of \$297,100. - 99% of the population has a high school degree or higher, and 70% a bachelor's degree or higher. - About one in ten residents under 65 has a disability. - 3% of the population is without health insurance - This data represents approximately 1.7 square miles.

-From 2016 -2020 there were 2,112 households in the Village of New Paltz, with an average of 2.02 persons per household and 65% of those people lived in the same house for more than a year.
-15.5% of households reported speaking a language other than English at home.
+In 2022, there were 2,114 households in the Village of New Paltz, with an average of 2.13 persons per household and two-thirds of those people lived in the same house for more than a year.
+15% of households reported speaking a language other than English at home.